As a discipline, branding seeks to simplify the meaning of organizations, and recognized branding is a tactic that may accomplish this.

 Brand Architecture

-To properly grasp the environment in which an authorized brand exists, let’s begin with a brief discussion of brand architecture.
+To properly grasp the environment in which an endorsed brand exists, let’s begin with a brief discussion of brand architecture.

 An organizational brand strategy known as brand architecture is used to organize a portfolio of goods, services, entities, or sub-brands.

-Whether or whether these sub-brands are divided into separate entities, the brand architecture makes a clear distinction between basic product names and segmented market targeting, positioning, and message.
+Whether or not these sub-brands are divided into separate entities, the brand architecture makes a clear distinction between basic product names and segmented market targeting, positioning, and message.
+Continue reading to further understand the concept.

 What is an Endorsed Brand